 4. Low-fat Greek Yogurt and Fruit

-We already know that Greek yogurt is a great source of protein, but we had no idea that it could help us catch some z’s, too.
+We already know that Greek yogurt is a great source of protein, but we had no idea that it could help us catch some ZZZs, too.
 The calcium in yogurt helps your brain use tryptophan and melatonin, and one University of Pennsylvania sleep study even suggests that it can help you stay asleep longer.
 Instead of loading up on sugary sweetener (which can potentially throw your blood sugar out of whack), top your bowl with fresh fruit and crunchy chia seeds.
 (Oh, and if you’re prone to heartburn and indigestion, which can be caused by fatty foods, stick to a low-fat option.)

 Try it: Easy Greek Yogurt Parfaits

 5. A Peanut Butter and Jelly Sandwich

 Who knew our childhood favorite was actually a prime midnight snack?
 Here’s why: According to the National Sleep Foundation, peanut butter is a natural source of tryptophan (aka an amino acid that induces sleepiness).
 And carbohydrates make tryptophan more available to the brain.
 Thhe combination of protein-rich peanut butter and complex carbs is pure bedtime magic.

 Try it: Cinnamon Toast PB&J

 6. Pumpkin Seeds

 What’s salty, crunchy and a surefire way to put you to sleep?
 Pumpkin seeds, of course.
 According to the American Sleep Association, these guys are a good source of the sleep-inducing mineral magnesium and amino acid tryptophan.
 They're also packed with zinc, which can help the brain convert that tryptophan into serotonin.
-The fact that they're satisfyingly crunchy and savory is beside the point.
+Not to mention they're satisfyingly crunchy and savory to boot.

 Try it: Roasted Pumpkin Seeds